 For 25 years, I’ve written for newspapers — mainly The Roanoke Times.
-I’ve also been published in a variety of national magazines ranging from PARADE to American Journalism Review to O, the Oprah Magazine.
+I’ve also been published in a variety of national magazines ranging from Garden & Gun to PARADE to American Journalism Review to O, the Oprah Magazine.

 During my 2010 Nieman Fellowship for Journalism at Harvard, I studied long-term care issues at the Harvard School of Public Health.
 During that time, I followed a former story subject, Lynn Forbish, to her bittersweet end, culminating in this March 2011 O magazine story, “Before I Forget.”